(Dislocated finger; Dislocation, Finger)

 - Inability to bend or straighten the finger

 DiagnosisYou will be asked about your symptoms and how the injury occurred.
-The injured finger will also be examined.
-Your doctor may order an x-ray .
-This can help rule out broken bones.
-It may also be used to make sure the bone is back in the correct place.
+The injured finger will be examined.
+Images of your finger may be needed.
+This can be done with an x-ray .

 Emergency CareSeek medical care right away.
 Do not try to put your finger bones back into place.
-If you wait for treatment, you could cause permanent damage.The doctor will move the finger bones back into place.
-A local anesthesia may be used to help reduce pain.
+If you wait for treatment, you could cause permanent damage.The finger bones will be moved back into place.
+A local anesthesic may be used to help reduce pain.
 Your finger may then be placed in a splint or taped to the healthy finger.
 For severe injuries or ones that can not be moved back into place, a cast or surgery may be needed.

 More from Beliefnet